DBS Regulated Activity – 5 Things You Should Know

 • Foster care, or registered childminding.

-If the following are done regularly (more than 4 times in a 30-day period), they are classed as a regulated activity with children:
+If the following are done regularly (more than 4 times in a 30-day period), they are classed as a Regulated Activity with children:

 • Unsupervised activities such as teaching, caring for children or driving a children-only vehicle.